Posted on July 9, 2015

 - Require a background check prior to the transfer of a firearm between private parties;

 - Prohibit the transfer or possession of assault weapons, 50 caliber rifles or large capacity ammunition magazines;

 - Limit the number of firearms that may be purchased at one time;

 - Impose a waiting period on firearm purchases;

 - Require firearm owners to report lost or stolen firearms to law enforcement; or

 Local governments in Kentucky generally lack authority to regulate firearms or ammunition, and the state requires local law enforcement to issue a concealed handgun license to any applicant who meets certain basic qualifications.

-In 2010, Kentucky had the 18th highest number of gun deaths per capita among the states.
-According to a report by Mayors Against Illegal Guns, Iowa had the 3rd highest rate of crime gun exports among the states in 2009–meaning that crime guns originally sold in Iowa were recovered after being used in crimes in other states at the 13 lowest rate among the states.
+In 2013, Kentucky had the 17th highest number of gun deaths per capita among the states.
+According to a report by Mayors Against Illegal Guns, Kentucky had the 3rd highest rate of crime gun exports among the states in 2009–meaning that guns originally sold in Kentucky were recovered after being used in crimes in other states at the 3rd highest rate among the states.

 Kentucky Firearms Laws